 Each transaction on your bill must be described

 Under the law in BC, your monthly credit card bill must include the following information for each transaction:

 - a description of the charge

-Your bill must explain how to dispute a transaction
+Your bill must explain how to correct errors

 BC law says your monthly credit card bill must tell you how you can correct billing errors.
 It must spell out your rights and obligations.
-Most major banks and credit unions provide a number to call to speak with a specialist who can walk you through it.
+Most major banks and credit unions provide a number to call to speak with someone who can walk you through it.

 Take note of whether your bill says there’s a time limit for the credit card issuer to respond to your challenge.
 It may tell you, for example, that the issuer has 60 days to get back to you or it automatically loses the dispute.
 If this is the case, mark the date on the calendar when that 60 days is up.